andyjalex/MoviesTracking/README.md

 ## Junior front end assessment for AlmaEconomics

 ##Design Decisions.
-## Most of the logic a happens in APP.js.
+## Most of the logic happens in APP.js.

 ##Challenges.